luketramps/VoroX/README.md

 ##Voronoi Animation Framework

-Vorox is an extensible implementation of proceduraly generated (animated) voronoi diagramms in Actionscript 3 using Stage3D rendering.
-Vorox enables to animate and 'skin' cells inside voronoi grids at runtime.
+Vorox is an extensible implementation of continuously generated (animatable) voronoi diagramms in Actionscript 3 using Stage3D rendering.
+Vorox enables to move and 'skin' cells inside voronoi grids at runtime.
 Vorox also provides further functionality for games and applications, like hittesting cells and stuff.

 ##Quick Start

 To get a quick start with VoroX download the zip to use the following example.
-Simply call <code>new SimpleApp(stage).start ()</code> in your document class.
+Link all the swc libraries to your project and call <code>new SimpleApp(stage).start ()</code> in your document class.

 ```actionscript3
 package examples